uf-mil/mil/Home.md

 Kevin Michael Allen

+Daniel Volya

 # Getting Involved

 Interested in working on NaviGator?
-Schedule a one-on-one meeting with David (David Soto), or just come by the lab and talk to people.
-Find his contact information floating around in the repository.
+Schedule a one-on-one meeting, or just come by the lab and talk to people.